The Ohio-Kentucky Consortium is pleased to announce the following 2021 awardees of the Peter D. Mosher Education Leadership Conference Scholarship:

 Dr. Brittany Krajewski

 About the Award: This award has been created in memory of Peter D. Mosher, PT, DPT, OCS who was a former chair of the Ohio-Kentucky Consortium as well as an accomplished author and presenter in the field of physical therapy.
 This award was designed to recognize an individual who demonstrates the characteristics of compassion, excellence, and a vision for physical therapy clinical education.
-Award recipients receive a certificate of recognition and reimbursement for up to $600 to attend the annual APTA Educational Leadership Conference.
+Award recipients receive a certificate of recognition and reimbursement for up to $1,000 to attend the annual APTA Education Leadership Conference.
 The nominations and selection procedures are as follows:

 Licensed PT educator who affiliate with at least one of the Ohio-Kentucky Consortium member institutions